Sunday League Football Captured by Photographer Chris Baker

 It became a book after I started having a conversation with Hoxton Mini Press about their East London series of books.
 Sunday Football on Hackney Marshes fit perfectly in what they were trying to do around building an identity of what East London visually was and is.

-TM: As an outsider what’s the deal with Hackney Marshes on a Sunday?
+TM: As an outsider what’s the deal with Hackney Marshes and Sunday league football?
 Is it carnage with so many matches going on?

 TM: Is there something particular you’re looking for when taking these pictures or is it just being there to capture moments?